Skip to Content

 A project is a temporary endeavor that is undertaken to create a unique product or service.
 With a project, there is a clear definition of what needs to be delivered by a specified date in time.
 As in the previous item, projects are usually carried out by a project team.

-With products, there are no clear deadlines or end dates, so Product Managers move around in a unique way.
-A customer expects a product to meet their needs right now, not at some distant point in the future.
+With products, there are no clear deadlines or end dates, so product managers move around in a unique way.
+Customers expect a product to meet their needs right now, not at some distant point in the future.
 Thus, product development is not a temporary or occasional endeavor.
 It is a continuous process of delivering new features and improving a given product over time to satisfy changing user needs.

 Defining Product Management and Project Management

-These two functions are not to be confused with Program Management.
-Program Managers, as its name suggests, manage programs, a whole different concept that is outside the scope of this article.
+These two functions are not to be confused with program management.
+Program managers, as its name suggests, manage programs, a whole different concept that is outside the scope of this article.

 What Is a Product Manager?

-Successful Product Managers take complete responsibility for a product’s overall and continuous success throughout the entire product lifecycle.
-To do this, there are many skills product managers should have, like time management and problem-solving.
-Most importantly, there are certain things they should focus on.
+Successful product managers take complete responsibility for a product’s overall and continuous success throughout the entire product lifecycle.
+To do this, there are many skills product managers should have, like time management, problem-solving, and the ability to effectively manage employee scheduling.
+Most importantly, there are certain things a product manager should focus on.

-It is the responsibility of a Product Manager to carry out the product strategy and market research, focusing more on the “what” instead of the “how.”
-This means that his or her job is to take a long-term view and decide what direction the product should grow in based on the evolutionary trajectory of customer needs.
+The role of the product manager is to carry out the product strategy and market research, focusing more on the “what” instead of the “how.”
+This means that the job of a product manager is to take a long-term view and decide what direction the product should grow in based on the evolutionary trajectory of customer needs.

-The ultimate goal of Product Managers is to aim to maximize value and create new revenue streams.
+The ultimate goal of product managers is to maximize value and create new revenue streams.

 • Gathering and prioritizing product and customer requirements